Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Methodology and Data Analysis with Model Fitting

-To conduct the Bayesian analysis, we formulate a five-parameter ({\bf p}=($H_0$, $\Omega_{d0}$, $\phi_0$, $v_0$, $r_d$)) differential Eqs. (\ref{17}), (\ref{26}), (\ref{27}), (\ref{28}) concerning the first kind of Lagrangian corresponding to the action (\ref{8}) and additionally formulate a three parameter ({\bf p}=($H_0$, $v_0$, $r_d$)) differential Eqs. (\ref{17}), (\ref{31}), (\ref{33}) for the second kind of Lagrangian corresponding to the action (\ref{9}).
-The solution of these equations with the initial condition is subsequently fitted against the available data set of the type Ia supernova data (\textit{PANTHEON+SHOES} data) \cite{Brout, Scolnic}, \textit{Hubble} data \cite{Zhang, Simon, Moresco1, Moresco2, Ratsimbazafy, Stern, Borghi, Moresco3} and for the \textit{BAO} dataset \cite{Alam1, Dawson, Desi}.
+To conduct the Bayesian analysis, we formulate a six-parameter ({\bf p}=($H_0$, $\Omega_{m0}$, $r_d$, $\lambda$, $\phi_0$, $x_0$)) differential Eqs. (\ref{17}), (\ref{28a}) along with (\ref{26}) concerning the first kind of Lagrangian corresponding to the action (\ref{8}) and additionally formulate a five-parameter ({\bf p}=($H_0$, $\Omega_{m0}$, $r_d$, $\phi_0$, $v_0$)) differential Eqs. (\ref{17}), (\ref{33}) along with (\ref{26}) for the second kind of Lagrangian corresponding to the action (\ref{14a}).
+The solution of these equations with the initial condition is subsequently fitted against the available data set of the type Ia supernova data (\PantheonShoes{} data) \cite{Brout, Scolnic}, \textit{Hubble} data \cite{Zhang, Simon, Moresco1, Moresco2, Ratsimbazafy, Stern, Borghi, Moresco3} and for the \textit{BAO} dataset \cite{Desi}.
 In our analysis, we use the latest data release from the DESI collaboration DR2 dataset \cite{Hussain2}.
 We employ the $\chi^2$ statistics to constrain the model parameters, thereby assessing the discrepancy between the observed data and a theoretical model.
 This statistical technique is widely used in hypothesis testing and model fitting to evaluate the adequacy of a model in describing the provided data.
 For fitting the Bayesian model \cite{Hoffman}, $\chi^2$ is frequently incorporated into likelihood functions: $\textit{L} \propto exp(-\frac{1}{2}\chi^2)$.
 This establishes a connection between chi squared minimization and Maximum Likelihood Estimation (MLE), which proves beneficial for Bayesian posterior sampling.

-For the model with model parameters ($\mathbf{p}$), we compute the $\chi^2$ function for the Hubble dataset given in Table \ref{TableIV} ({\it viz.
-Appendix}) as per \cite{Hogg, Hogg1}: